juicedata/juicefs/docs/en/administration/monitoring.md

 description: This article describes how to visualize JuiceFS status monitoring with third-party tools such as Prometheus, Grafana, etc.
 ---

-As a distributed file system hosting massive data storage, it is important for users to directly view the status changes of the entire system in terms of capacity, files, CPU load, disk IO, cache, etc. JuiceFS provides real-time status data externally through the Prometheus-oriented API to achieve the visualization of JuiceFS monitoring with ease, and you only need to expose it to your own Prometheus Server to visualize time series data with tools like Grafana.

-## Get started

-It is assumed here that Prometheus Server, Grafana and JuiceFS clients are all running on the same host, in which
+JuiceFS Client exposes performance data using metrics API, configure your Prometheus instance to scrape data, and then visualize using Grafana.

 - **Prometheus Server**: Scrapes and stores the time series data of various metrics.
-For installation, please refer to the [official documentation](https://prometheus.io/docs/introduction/first_steps).
+Refer to its [official documentation](https://prometheus.io/docs/introduction/first_steps).
 - **Grafana**: Loads and visualizes the time series data from Prometheus.
-For installation, please refer to the [official documentation](https://grafana.com/docs/grafana/latest/installation).
+Refer to its [official documentation](https://grafana.com/docs/grafana/latest/installation).

-### Ⅰ. Access to real-time data

-JuiceFS outputs metrics data via a [Prometheus](https://prometheus.io)-oriented API.
-After the file system is mounted, the real-time monitoring data output from the client can be obtained from the default address `http://localhost:9567/metrics`.
+### Add scrape config

+After JuiceFS is mounted on a host, you can access its metrics API using `http://localhost:9567/metrics`, other types of JuiceFS Client (S3 Gateway, Hadoop SDK) is slightly different in this regard, see [Collecting metrics data for other types of clients](#collect-metrics).

 ![](../images/prometheus-client-data.jpg)

-### Ⅱ. Add API to Prometheus Server

-Edit the [configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration) of Prometheus, add a new job and point it to the API address of JuiceFS, e.g.
+Edit [`prometheus.yml`](https://prometheus.io/docs/prometheus/latest/configuration/configuration) to add a new scrape config:

 ```yaml {20-22}
 global: